 The view of the chevet is spectacular with its numerous flying buttresses and the layout of minor apses, choir and transept arms.

 The chevet has double flying buttresses with three levels of ornamental blind arches.
-The flying buttresses have to go over the chapels and require an intermediate buttress.
+The flying buttresses must go over the chapels and require an intermediate buttress.

-The chevet is surrounded by two towers opened by twin bays and comprising a corner turret.
+The chevet is surrounded by two towers opened by twin bays and comprises a corner turret.
 The balustrade which heads to the top links them to the choir.

-An elegant staircase connects the 14th century Saint Piat chapel to the cathedral, which were initially separated.
+An elegant staircase connects the 14th-century Saint Piat chapel to the cathedral, which was initially separated.

 The interior of Chartres Cathedral

 Chartres Cathedral is 130 metres long.
 The nave, 16.4 metres wide and 44 meters long, consists of seven bays punctuated by as many columns.

 The vaults of the central nave are 37 metres high in the nave.